 Dr. Ian Dunbar is a popular animal behaviorist, a vet, and a professional dog trainer.
 Ian Dunbar offers an immense wealth of information to the canine community.
 He publishes new content frequently on his blog, DogStarDaily.
 To date, it already contains hundreds of articles that are freely available to read and use for study.
 Some paid upgrades are available as well, along with beneficial videos that are free to view including food manners, vet caregiving, and various features on World’s Dog Trainer.

-Ian Dunbar has written several books including How to Teach a New Dog Old Tricks, and After You Get Your Puppy and several other books and DVDs on the concept of dog training with emphasis on behavior.
+Ian Dunbar has written several books including How to Teach a New Dog Old Tricks, and After You Get Your Puppy and several other books and DVDs on the concept of dog training with an emphasis on behavior.
 He was the first trainer to teach the off-leash puppy socialization back in 1982.
 Ian Dunbar has appeared numerous times on TV in other countries including his home in the US, on the Today Show.
 In the UK, he hosted a TV series called “Dogs with Dunbar”.

 7. Jim Burwell's Petiquette